 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us. – Romans 5:8

 Jesus paid everything for you with no guarantee that you would accept His gift of salvation – that’s how much you are worth.

 Have you ever paid more for something because it was a name-brand?
 Maybe you paid twice as much for a designer purse simply because it had the name of a famous designer on it.
-This may seem like a silly analogy, but it couldn’t be more true.
+This may seem like a silly analogy, but it couldn’t be truer.

 You were designed by God and created in His image.
 You are adorned with the logo of your Creator.
 Do you understand how valuable that makes you?

-For you formed my inward parts; you knitted me together in my mother’s womb.
-I praise you, for I am fearfully and wonderfully made.
-Wonderful are your works; my soul knows it very well.
-My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth. – Psalm 139:13-15 (ESV)
+For You formed my inward parts; You wove me in my mother’s womb.
+I will give thanks to You, for I am fearfully and wonderfully made; wonderful are Your works, and my soul knows it very well.
+My frame was not hidden from You, when I was made in secret, and skillfully wrought in the depths of the earth. – Psalm 139:13-15

 In the church, we are often taught that good self-esteem equals pride and that low self-esteem equals humility, but this couldn’t be further from the truth.
 Jesus didn’t die for your sins and bless you with every spiritual blessing so that you could wallow in how sinful you used to be.
 We see ourselves as so unworthy, but the truth is that God doesn’t see you that way.
 We are His beloved children, and He longs to see us reach our potential.
 He wants to see us thrive and be the people He created us to be.